vladihnat/AI-Challenge-2025-26-Group-3-/Competition_Bundle/pages/overview.md

 ***

 - Login or Create Account on [<ins>Codabench</ins>](https://www.codabench.org/)
+- Register in the Competition
 - Go to the `Starting Kit` tab
-- Download the `Dummy Sample Submission`
+- Download the `Starting Kit`
-- Go to the `My Submissions` tab
-- Register in the Competition
+- Make your model
-- Submit the downloaded file
+- Submit your file

 ## Submissions